Black Guayaba: La Conexión

 In April 2012, the band released their third full-length studio album, titled La Conexión, after a 5-year gap from their last release.

 The lead single from the effort was the song "Tú Lo Sabes Bien".
 Following the release of the album, "Tú Lo Sabes Bien" reached as far the #13 position in the Billboard Latin Pop Songs chart.
 A second single, called "Una Vida Sin Ti" - a collaboration between Tommy Torres and the band - was released in June, extending the successful reception given to them in Puerto Rico and the United States, as well as expanding their musical boundaries to other Latin American markets.

 In 2013, La Conexión was nominated for a Latin Grammy in the Best Pop/Rock Album category.
-Later that year, Black:Guayaba inked a deal with VeneMusic/Universal Music Latin, and re-released a special edition (with 2 bonus tracks) of La Conexión, aptly titled La Conexión: Edición Especial.
+Later that year, Black:Guayaba signed a deal with VeneMusic/Universal Music Latin, and re-released a special edition (with 2 bonus tracks) of La Conexión, aptly titled La Conexión: Edición Especial.

 Official music videos were made for the songs "Tu Lo Sabes Bien", "Esperando El Después", "Locos" and "Siempre" (feat.
 Jarabe De Palo).